Legalisation of documents from Mozambique for use in the Netherlands

 Where can you have your document legalised?

 First have your document legalised by the Mozambican Ministry of Foreign Affairs.
-Then take your document to the Dutch embassy in Maputo to have it legalised again.
+Then take your document to the Netherlands embassy in Maputo to have it legalised again.

 After these legalisation procedures, you can use your document in the Kingdom of the Netherlands.